caliper-io/caliper-docs/public/how-does-caliper-work.md

 #### <i class="ss-signpost"></i> Routes

 A route change occurs when a user transitions from one part of the application to another.
 This is analogous to switching from one page to another a conventional web application.

 For Backbone.js applications, this is handled by the Backbone Router.
 When a the active route changes in the router, we monitor the time it takes for your route handlers (and callbacks) to respond.
+This may or may not include an AJAX request.

 #### <i class="ss-cursor"></i> Actions